softvis-research/Getaviz/README.md

 ## Installation, Usage, and Development

 Clone this repository and have a look at our [Wiki](../../wiki) which contains many additional information.
 There you will find guides for installation, usage, and setting up your local environment for development.

-Please open an issue if you have any questions or experience problems during setup or usage.
+Please open an issue if you have any questions or experience any problems.
 Already answered questions can be found [here](https://github.com/softvis-research/Getaviz/labels/question).

 ## Development Team